UofT-DSI/sql/README.md

 * **.github**: Contains issue templates, pull request templates and workflows for the repository.
 * **materials**: Module slides used during learning sessions.
-* **activities**: Contains graded assignments, exercises, and homework to practice concepts covered in the learning module.
+* **activities**: Contains graded assignments, and rubrics for evaluating assignments.
 * **instructional_team**: Resources for the instructional team.
 * **this_cohort**: Additional materials and resources for cohort three.
 * **src**: Source code, databases, logs, and required dependencies (requirements.txt) needed during the module.